Mael-Le-Garrec/E46/README.md

 can't be opened longer than all the time, the mixture would then be lean.
 To fix that, either lower the maximum RPM or get higher injectors (to reduce the $IPW$).

+Now let's say we're tuning our engine for E85.
+We need 30% more fuel and we want to stay at 80% duty cycle without changing the injectors.
+The maximum injector pulse width given by the fuel map of my engine is 16.11ms.
+This is at maximum load (throttle open at maximum).
+Adding 30% more fuel gives us 21ms (16.11 * 1.3).

+The safe RPM achievable with this IPW is then:

+$$\begin{aligned}
+RPM &= 80 \cdot \frac{1000 \cdot 60 \cdot 2}{21 \cdot 100} \\
+    &= 4570
+\end{aligned}$$